roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "Well, yeah, sure, you can do that... if you want.
 But trust me, I know that once you start modeling, I'm sure you'll start caring about that life far more than the one you have now, doing... science stuff."
 Audrey said.

  "Well, uh, I doubt that."
 Derek said.
 Derek watched through the window as they drove through town, past any place he recognized.
 The car kept turning, taking him through different small roads, until he was completely lost.
 Derek watched as they drove up to a parking structure and stopped at the guard station at the entrance.
 The driver gave something to the guard there, and he lifted the barrier allowing them to enter.
 Derek watched out the window as they circled through the parking structure, the car driving underground.
 They passed through another guard station, and finally, the car pulled up front a pair of glass double doors with two bouncers standing guard.
 The driver quickly got out and opened the door, allowing Audrey and Derek to get out.
-Report_Story #2